Aden Ayro

-Aden Hashi Farah Aero (Aaden Xaashi Faarax Ceyroow, آدن حاشي فارح عيرو) (1976 – 1 May 2008) also known as Abu Muhsin al-Ansari was a military commander of Al Shabaab.
+Aden Hashi Farah Ayro (Aaden Xaashi Faarax Ceyroow, آدن حاشي فارح عيرو) (1976 – 1 May 2008), also known by his nom de guerre Abu Muhsin al-Ansari was a Somali militant and senior commander in Al-Shabaab.
 He was from the Ayr sub-clan, part of the Habar Gidir, which is a branch of the Hawiye clan.

-He was reportedly married to Halima Abdi Issa Yusuf.
-He was among several militants killed in a U.S. airstrike on 1 May 2008.
+He was among several insurgents and civilians killed in a U.S. airstrike in the Dhusamareb airstrike on 1 May 2008.

 History

-Aden Hashi Farah Aero was said to have gone to Afghanistan to train with al-Qaeda before 2001, according to Matthew Bryden of International Crisis Group.
+Aden Hashi Farah Aero was born in 1976.
+He was from the Ayr sub-clan, part of the Habar Gidir, which is a branch of the Hawiye clan.
+He received training in Afghanistan during the 1990s and reportedly met senior Al-Qaeda members there.

-According to International Crisis Group, it was after this stint with the terror organisation that he went back to Somalia in 2003 to set up a network with other al-Itihaad al-Islamiya veterans to assassinate foreigners and opponents, culminating in the eventual deaths of four foreign aid workers and at least ten Somali former military and police officers.
-On 10 June 2006, The Guardian repeated this story by stating, "An unnamed network run by one of Aweys's proteges, Aden Hashi Farah "Aero", has been linked to the murder of four western aid workers and more than a dozen Somalis who allegedly cooperated with counter-terror organisations."

-In July 2004, the CIA received a tip about the presence of bomb-maker Abu Taha al-Sudani in a Mogadishu compound owned by Ayro.
-A raid, led by militia loyal to factional leader Mohamed Qanare, ensued, but both al-Sudani and Ayro were absent, resulting in the death of Ayro's brother-in-law during a brief firefight.
+In 2003 the CIA began supporting secular warlords against Somali Islamists.
+According to International Crisis Group, it was after his time in Afghanistan that he went back to Somalia in 2003 to set up a network with other al-Itihaad al-Islamiya veterans to assassinate foreigners and opponents, culminating in the eventual deaths of four foreign aid workers and at least ten Somali former military and police officers alleged to be working with western intelligence services.
+According to The Guardian, Ayro was linked to the murder of four western aid workers and more than a dozen Somalis."
+In July 2004, the CIA received a tip about the possible presence of bomb-maker Abu Taha al-Sudani in a Mogadishu compound owned by Ayro.
+A raid, led by militia loyal to factional leader Mohamed Qanare, ensued, but both al-Sudani and Ayro were not present, resulting in the death of Ayro's brother-in-law during a brief firefight.

-In the aftermath of the raid, Ayro initiated a clandestine recruitment effort in Mogadishu to establish a militia "to protect Islam and save the Somali nation from infidels."
-Clan elders initially perceived it as an attempt by Ayro to gain personal bodyguards.
-Ayro strategically targeted marginalized young men, offering them employment, a sense of belonging, and self-esteem by emphasizing the defense of religion and nation against external threats.
-By early 2006, al-Shabab had transformed into a disciplined fighting force, with most recruits being nationalists rather than religious extremists.
-They pledged allegiance to the Islamic Courts Union (ICU), known for its credibility in healthcare, education, dispute resolution, and law and order.
-Yet, a select group of elite al-Shabaab fighters, primarily from Ayro's Ayr sub-clan, were deeply loyal to their leader and committed to establishing an Islamic caliphate in Somalia.
+Throughout Somalia, religious authorities who were collaborating with rising Islamic Courts Union began being kidnapped, pushing the organization to adopt a more confrontational stance against the warlords.
+The Islamic Courts claimed that covert US government operations and warlords were targeting high ranking ICU officials.
+According to C. Barnes & H. Hassan, "It was in this context that a military force known as Al-Shabaab (‘the Youth’) emerged, related to but seemingly autonomous of the broad based Courts movement."
+At the time it was widely believed in Mogadishu that Somali warlords were cooperating with U.S. intelligence agents carry out kidnappings.